 CBD v/s THC for pain.

 CBD and THC are both considered helpful in treating pain.
 However, because they work on the body in such different ways, CBD and THC tackle pain in different ways too.
-Research suggests that CBD may be better for inflammatory pain, while THC could work on cramp-related pain.
+Research suggests that CBD may be better for flare-up pain, while THC could work on cramp-related pain.
 In some cases, however, high doses of THC could make pain worse.

 Does CBD Oil Work Without THC?